-Other - We incurred \$1.2 million of other restructuring charges, of which \$0.9 million related to third-party legal and professional advisory fees incurred in connection with the divestiture of our Life Sciences business and \$0.2 million related to third-party advisory fees related to the reorganization of our internal operating and financial reporting structure.
-See Note 19 "Segment Information" for more information on our reorganization which is effective in the first quarter of 2022.
+Other - We incurred \$1.2 million of other restructuring charges, of which \$0.9 million related to third-party legal and professional advisory fees incurred in connection with the divestiture of our Life Sciences business and \$0.2 million related to third-party professional advisory fees related to the modification of our operating model.

-Of the total \$12.4 million pretax restructuring charge, \$7.9 million was recognized in the results of operations of our Business Advisory segment and \$4.5 million was recognized in our corporate operations.
+Of the total \$12.4 million pretax restructuring charge, \$7.7 million was recognized in the Commercial segment, \$4.5 million was recognized in our corporate operations, \$0.1 million was recognized in our Healthcare segment, and \$0.1 million was recognized in our Education segment.